Danack/Weaver/README.md

 * Figure out what to do about factories, because having to make a new factory for every combination of thing sucks. e.g. CachedTimedStatementWrapperFactory to make a cached, timed, statementWrapper factory.

-* Cover more of the examples from below, particularly Ghost object.

-* Improve syntax, so it doesn't suck.

 * Write about difference between this and monkey patching http://en.wikipedia.org/wiki/Monkey_patch Short version Monkey patching runtime only, impossible to debug, not much type safety.

-* Why extend class at all?
-Because if you want to decorate something that isn't a class, re-writing it as an interface is not always possible timewise.

 ## Terms